Teacher Video Streaming Frequently Asked Questions

-Step 1: In Discovery Education – When at resource you have found, if you experience a PLUG-IN error.
-Simply, select the settings button.
+Step 1: In Discovery Education – When at a resource you have found, if you experience a PLUG-IN error, simply, select the settings button.
 It looks like a gear.

 Step 2: After selecting the gear box, the screen below should appear.
-If the Windows or QuickTime files are not playing for you.
-Select Web H.264.
-Typically, that file type should play within most web browsers.
+If the Windows or QuickTime files are not playing for you, select Web H.264.
+Typically, this file type should play within most web browsers.

-Step 3: When downloading pay attention to the file type version that you are downloading.
+Step 3: When downloading, pay attention to the file type version you are downloading.
 The default is set to Windows Media 256K.
-Remember, right click and save file to your destination folder.
+Remember, right-click and save the file to your destination folder.